-Summarizing the results of Hall current observations by the CHAMP satellite during the magnetic disturbance period of 29-30 May 2003 in the daytime and nighttime sectors (12-16 MLT and 00-04 MLT, respectively) we conclude:
+Summarizing the results of Hall current observations by the CHAMP satellite during the magnetic disturbance period of 29-30 May 2003 in the daytime and nighttime sectors (12-16 MLT and 00- 04 MLT, respectively) we conclude:

-Intense >1 A/m eastward and westward electrojets can occur at latitudes of the auroral zone during substorm periods, which precede the magnetic storm, and during the beginning of its main phase.
-During the maximum of the main phase, the density of the Hall currents as well as the substorms diminish in antiphase to an increase of the SYM/H index.
+460 - Intense >1 A/m eastward and westward electrojets can occur at latitudes of the auroral zone during substorm periods, which precede the magnetic storm, and during the beginning of its main phase.
+During the maximum of the main phase, the density strength of the Hall currents as well as the substorms diminish in antiphase to an increase of the SYM/H SymH index.

-- A fast decay of the EE and WE occurs during the recovery phase at auroral latitudes both during daytime and nighttime hours.
-The westward or the eastward currents can be influenced during this storm phase by the existence of a PE at 73°<MLat<80° in the region of the dayside cusp. - The direction of the current in the PE is determined by the IMF B_y component: for $B_y > 0$ the current is eastward, for $B_y < 0$ westward.
-The change of the current direction within the PE can occur several times during the storm development, but always in accordance with the change of the IMF B_y orientation. - The Hall currents in the auroral ionosphere, both the EE and the WE, vary usually in phase with the SYM/H and ASYM/H variations (but sometimes also in antiphase).
-There are time intervals, where any correlation between the geomagnetic activity indices and the Hall current parameters is missing.
-There is a closer connection of the current density and the MLat variations with ASYM/H than with SYM/H. - In the daytime sector (14-16 MLT) during a period of intense substorms, the EE is located in a latitude range 56°<MLat<64°, while the WE is at 64°<MLat<70°.
+A fast decay of the EE and WE occurs during the recovery phase at auroral latitudes both during daytime and nighttime hours.
+The westward or the eastward currents can be influenced during this storm phase by the existence of a PE at 73°<MLat<80° in the region of the dayside cusp.

+- The direction of the current in the PE is determined by the IMF $B_y$ component: for $B_y > 0$ the current is eastward, for $B_y < 0$ westward.
+The change of the current direction within the PE can occur several times during the storm development, but always in accordance with the change of the IMF $B_y$ orientation.

+- The Hall currents in the auroral ionosphere, both the EE and the WE, vary usually in phase with the SYM/H SymH and ASYM/H AsyH variations (but sometimes also in antiphase).
+There are time intervals, where any correlation between the geomagnetic activity indices and the Hall current parameters is missing (see Tables 2 and 3 below in section refsec:anal).
+There is a closer connection of the current density intensity and the MLat variations with ASYM/H AsyH than with SYM/H SymH.

+- In the daytime sector (14-16 MLT) during a period of intense substorms, the EE is located in a latitude range 56°<MLat<64°, while the WE is at 64°<MLat<70°.
 During the main phase of the storm, the EE shifts to 58°<MLat<62°, while the WE is situated at 64°<MLat<73°, and during the recovery phase, finally, the WE is observed at latitudes of 73°<MLat<76°.
-Therefore, the EE stays at about the same latitudes during the both the intense substorms and the main phase of the storm, attaining extreme equatorward values of MLat< 56°.
-An analogue situation exists with regard to the change of position for the WE in various storm phases, but during daytime hours the WE is located about 6° closer to the pole. - In the nighttime sector (02-04 MLT), there exists practically only the WE, which is located during substorms at 61°<MLat<64°, and during the main storm phase at 56°<MLat<60°.
+Therefore, the EE stays at about the same latitudes during the both the intense substorms and the main phase of the storm, attaining extreme equatorward values of MLat~ 56°.
+An analogue situation exists with regard to the change of position for the WE in various storm phases, but during daytime hours the WE is located about 6° closer to the pole.

+- In the nighttime sector (02-04 MLT), there exists practically only the WE, which is located during substorms at 61°<MLat<64°, and during the main storm phase at 56°<MLat<60°.
 Therefore, extremal positions of the WE and EE can reach latitudes below 60°.
-This occurs in the daytime sector for the EE, while in the nighttime for the WE.

-The detailed description of the Hall current dynamics during five further magnetic summer storm 395 intervals is transferred to the Appendix.
+This occurs in the daytime sector for the EE, while in the nighttime for the WE. - 490 The detailed description of the Hall current dynamics characteristics during five further magnetic summer storm intervals is transferred to the Appendix/Supplementary material.

-5 Discussion
+5 Discussion Correlation analyses and discussion

 In the section 4 and in the appendices A1-A5 we have investigated several geomagnetic storm periods, based on magnetometer measurements onboard the CHAMP satellite.
-The Hall currents in the high-latitude upper ionosphere of the Northern Hemisphere were analysed for various MLT sectors

-400 with regard to their position in geomagnetic latitude, their density and direction.
+The Hall currents in the 495 high-latitude upper ionosphere of the Northern Hemisphere were analysed for various MLT sectors with regard to their position in geomagnetic latitude, their density strength and direction.
 The empirical description concerned the appearance of the EE, the WE, and the PE during various storm phases and was carried out primarily qualitatively.